Adult Education

 Hebrew Reading ~ At Any Level

-Whether you want to learn the aleph-bet, become proficient in a particular prayer or a few prayers, improve your Torah reading, or lead a service, Rabbi Julie will meet with you for individual 30-minute sessions at a mutually convenient time to study on your own terms.
+Whether you want to learn the aleph-bet, become proficient in a particular prayer or a few prayers, improve your Torah reading, or lead a service, contact Cantor Lorna Wallach for individual 30-minute sessions at a mutually convenient time to study on your own terms.

 Introduction to Torah/Haftarah Chanting